 When preparing for a month-long trip backpacking around Asia, it is important to be prepared so that you can make the most out of your travels and have an amazing time, without too many surprises along the way.
 This guide on how to prepare for a month backpacking in Asia, will help you organise yourself so that you have an unforgettable trip!

 First of all, there are some essential items to sort out whilst planning your trip.
 Organizing your paperwork is a priority and this includes: visas, travel insurance and photocopies of important documents.
 Be sure to research the visas that you may need for different Asian countries; the good news is that most countries in Southeast Asia have visa-free entry.

 It is equally as important to make sure that you’re insured, because if something happens to you, travel insurance can save you valuable time and money, especially as accidents, cancelled flights, theft or loss can cost more than you may be able to afford.
-It is best to choose an insurance that is designed for backpackers including cover for overseas hospitals, lost baggage and a range of adventurous activities – that’s why we recommend World Nomads.
+It is best to choose an insurance that is designed for backpackers including cover for overseas hospitals, lost baggage and a range of adventurous activities, this is offered by companies such as World Nomads.

 We would also recommend having photocopies of important documents as a safety net.
 This includes your insurance, bank cards, passport and visa.

 It’s a wise idea to have some of the local currency before travelling to a new country, especially for things that only accept cash like street markets or taxis.
 We recommend that you withdraw some currency from your local travel money store before your departure, however there will also be ATMs at your destination and in the airports where you can withdraw more.
 Also, don’t forget to let your bank know that you’ll be using your credit card abroad, otherwise they may suspect unusual activity on your card and could block all transactions.